MerlinBB/starter/README.md

 - Searchs the project.js file for Modernizr references and generates a custom build with the tests you need
 - Concatinates all javascript files used in the site
 - Minifies the concatinated file
 - Mac OSX users will then receive a notification upon successful build

+The IMG build does the following process:
+- Optimises all images with 'img/' and 'img/favicons' folders
+- Mac OSX users will then receive a notification upon successful build

 ##Deployment